 "I Am Because We Are": Readings in Africana Philosophy.
 Revised edition.
 Edited with introductions by Fred Lee Hord and Jonathan Scott Lee.
 Amherst: University of Massachusetts Press, 2016.

 "Emi Anrakuji: Mapping Embodiment," The Space In Between (21 April 2015).

 "Iannis Xenakis and the Presocratic Foundations of a New Music," Journal of Modern Greek Studies 29 (2011):73-82.

-"The Testament of Julius Nyerere," in Judith Mbula Bahemuka and Joseph L. Brockington (eds.), East Africa in Transition: Communities, Cultures, and Change (Nairobi: Acton Publishers, 2001), 208-223.
+"The Testament of Julius Nyerere," in Judith Mbula Bahemuka and Joseph L. Brockington (eds.), East Africa in Transition: Communities, Cultures, and Change (Nairobi, Kenya: Acton Publishers, 2001), 208-223.

 PH 302 History of 20th Century Continental Philosophy

 Ph.D., University of Connecticut, 1978

 - Economics and Business